 Yeah, I’ll come right out and say it, the first Prom Night is not good.
 We’ve got great actors in there like Leslie Nielsen and Jamie Lee Curtis, but even they can’t save it from itself.
 The best decision Prom Night made as a franchise was ignoring the original.
 But the first movie at least has Slick.
 This guy doesn’t care what anyone thinks, he’s cruising his way through life, and he even wins the heart of a lovely young lady before his unfortunate death.

 OK, I’ll be perfectly honest, I don’t actually think Witchboard is that terrible.
 It’s a higher-energy, and much more fun predecessor to films like Ouija.
 But it’s still pretty static compared to the great medium who comes in to settle the spirits halfway through.
 Zarabeth is quirky, offbeat, even annoying but she is a supremely memorable presence in the film.
-She’s easily the most memorable thing about Witchboard and even if her appearance is short-lived, she has the best death scene in the flick.
+She’s easily the most entertaining aspect of Witchboard.
+And even if her appearance is short-lived, she has the best death scene in the flick.

 Creedence Leonore Gielgud in Troll 2